-When it comes to finding your family of origin, everyone has a different reason to begin their search.
+When it comes to searching for your family of origin, everyone has a different reason to begin their search.
 Having worked in the adoption and orphan care field for over a decade, I regularly fielded calls and emails from individuals who were placed for adoption as children, parents gathering information to support their adopted child’s search, or birth parents taking first steps in the reunion process.
 Everyone had a different reason for beginning the search for their birth family.
 However, they all had one thing in common: feeling overwhelmed with where to start.
 I encounter a similar feeling as a founder of Trustify, where many of our clients come to us looking for answers on how to begin the process of search and reunion.
 I have learned a lot through my experiences, so here are some suggestions for not becoming overwhelmed with the process of searching:

 1.“The Journey of A Thousand Miles Begins with A Single Step” – Laozi

 The hardest part of any new journey is taking that first step, especially in a process as full of emotions as a birth parent, child, or sibling search and reunion.
 Many feelings can come to the surface before you start searching, so be kind to yourself if it takes some time before you are ready to take that initial step.

 2. Be Prepared